So, you are planning to build your own chicken coop.

 Whatever you decide for your coop, it needs to be comfortable for both your hens and you.
 Try to ensure that the coop design suits both you and them with ample space for the girls and easy cleaning for you.

-If I had one tip it would be make the coop slightly larger than you need!
+If I had one tip, it would be to make the coop slightly larger than you need!